elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter03-presentation.md

 ## Compare your discussion results

+               --{{1}}--
+******************
+Let's take a moment to reflect on our recent discussions and how they align with the insights from the "10 simple rules" paper.
+Our conversation has highlighted the various formats we use to disseminate knowledge in life sciences, each with its own set of advantages and challenges.

+**PowerPoint (PPT and PPTX)**
+- **Advantages:** These formats are easily (re)usable, widely available across different operating systems and software, and have widespread recognition.
+- **Disadvantages:** They provide a limited scope for delivering detailed training instructions and lack version control.

+**Keynote**
+- **Advantages:** Offers a polished overall aesthetic that can enhance the presentation quality.
+- **Disadvantages:** Its usage is confined to the macOS family, and it does not support version control.

+**PDF**
+- **Advantages:** PDFs ensure consistent display across various environments, maintaining the integrity of the content.
+- **Disadvantages:** They are not easily editable, which can be a hindrance when updates are needed, and they also lack version control.

+**TeX**
+- **Advantages:** TeX is easily editable and supports version control, making it a robust choice for collaborative work.
+- **Disadvantages:** However, it comes with a steep learning curve that can be a barrier for some trainers.

+**Markdown (MD), reStructuredText (RST), and HTML**
+- **Advantages:** These formats are version controlled and free, promoting accessibility and ease of updates.
+- **Disadvantages:** They require rendering, which may necessitate additional steps to convert into a visually appealing HTML format.

+**Google Slides**
+- **Advantages:** Google Slides are version controlled and freely available, supporting collaborative efforts.
+- **Disadvantages:** Their usage can be restricted by local or institutional policies, and accessibility issues may arise depending on the user's geographic location.

+As we continue with our training, let's consider how these formats serve our objectives and the ways in which we can leverage their strengths while mitigating their limitations.
+Thank you for your thoughtful contributions to this discussion.
+Now, let's proceed with our next topic.

+********

 Compare the list to Table 1 from the [10 simple rules paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007854#sec007).

 | Format            | Advantages                                       | Disadvantages                                   |